 With the Cosby case, for example, if one of the accusers had a child that she believes could have been born as a result of the rape, she could consent to having the child’s DNA tested to match it witch Cosby.
 If the DNA was a match, prosecutors would have a year to charge Cosby.

-In California, there is no statute of limitations for aggravated rape, which is defined as a rape that involves a weapon, more than one offender or that results in serious bodily injury.
+That being said, even before 2017, there was no statute of limitations for aggravated rape, which is defined as a rape that involves a weapon, more than one offender or that results in serious bodily injury.
 That means that in these cases, it doesn’t matter how much time has passed since the actual act, a person can always be arrested and tried for these crimes.

 Despite the fact that no charges could be brought against Cosby in California so far, police are continuing to investigate accusations against the actor because even those who cannot file charges against him can be presented as witnesses against him if charges are brought against him in California.
 It’s worth noting that even if the state government changed the statute of limitations for rape, it wouldn’t affect any existing crimes because the statute of limitations in effect at the time a crime occurred are the ones that affect that crime.

 If you have any questions about the statute of limitations on sexual assault and how they may affect you, or if you have been charged with any type of sex crime, attorney Peter M. Liss can help.
 Please call (760) 643-4050 or (858) 486-3024 to schedule a free initial consultation.